-The Ninth Circuit held that no conviction of Pen C §§ 484/487 is an aggravated felony as "theft" even if a one-year sentence is imposed, because fraud is not an aggravated felony if one year is imposed, and § 484 is not divisible between theft and fraud.51 As an overbroad and indivisible offense, it is not an aggravated felony for any immigration purpose.
+The Ninth Circuit held that no conviction of Pen C §§ 484/487 is an aggravated felony as "theft" even if a one-year sentence is imposed, because fraud is not an aggravated felony if one year is imposed, and § 484 is not divisible between theft and fraud.53 As an overbroad and indivisible offense, it is not an aggravated felony for any immigration purpose.
+However, if a sentence exceeding a year is imposed on a single count and the loss to the victims exceeded \$10,000, this might be held an aggravated felony.

 In a case where the loss to the victim/s exceeds \$10,000, a plea to Pen C § 484 will prevent the offense from becoming an aggravated felony as a crime of fraud or deceit under 8 USC § 1101(a)(43)(M), because the minimum conduct involves theft and § 484 is not divisible between theft and fraud.
-However, counsel should try to avoid having a sentence of one year imposed on a single count where the loss to the victim exceeds \$10,000.
+Assume, however, that the offense always is a crime involving moral turpitude.

-PC § 485 Theft by misappropriation See discussion in unpublished Ninth Circuit opinion holding that Pen C § 485 is not a crime involving moral turpitude because it lacks the element of intent to permanently deprive.52 Avoid a sentence of one year or more.
+PC § 485 Theft by misappropriation See discussion in unpublished Ninth Circuit opinion holding that Pen C § 485 is not a crime involving moral turpitude because it lacks the element of intent to permanently deprive.54 Avoid a sentence of one year or more.